SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-009 Commit Messages.md

 For the initial green field phase of development, when I'm the solo developer, I've found that I *personally* don't use commit messages after the fact unless the commit is substantial.
-Commits needs to be something I would want to revert or some significant change to code.
+Commits need to be something I would want to revert or some significant change to code.
 I remember the old days of frequent computer crashes.
 I tend to "save" / commit often.
 Because of this I tend to have a lot of small minor commits.
 For these commits I don't need or even want a message.
-A lack of a message is short hand for me that says I can probably ignore that commit if I'm looking for a change.
+A lack of a message is short hand for me that says I can probably ignore that commit.
 This works for me and the way I write code for myself.

 A commit message should add value.
 I've found for small changes the file diffs add more than enough context.